A spectral mixture representation of isotropic kernels with application to random Fourier features: Numerical experiments

-This section gives several examples of isotropic kernels from Table~\ref{tab:new_random_projections} along with their random Fourier features approximation \eqref{eq:random_fourier_features}, using the random projection representation \eqref{eq:isotropic_random_projection} and the simulation algorithms described above.
+This section provides several numerical examples of isotropic kernels from Table~\ref{tab:new_random_projections} along with their random Fourier features approximation~\eqref{eq:random_fourier_features}, using the scale mixture representation of random projections~\eqref{eq:isotropic_random_projection} established previously, and the simulation algorithms described in the previous section.
+The analytical kernels involving special functions (including the generalized Mat\'ern, Tricomi, and Fox $H$ kernels) were evaluated numerically using methods from the Python packages \code{scipy.special} and \code{mpmath}.
+Remark that a Fox $H$-function can always be expressed in terms of a Meijer $G$-function (\code{meijerg} function in \code{mpmath}) whenever all its parameters are rational numbers \citep[equation~8.3.2-22]{prudnikov1990integrals}.

+In the literature, numerical experiments involving random Fourier features typically set the number of spectral simulations $M$ between about a hundred to a few thousands \citep{rahimi2007random,avron2016quasi,li2021towards,chen2022kernel}, depending on the application, with some articles successfully using as few as $M=20$ spectral simulations \citep{lazarogredilla2010sparse,rudi2017generalization,delbridge2020randomly}.
+In this section, we deliberately set $M$ to the large value $M=d\times1000$ with $d\in\{1,2\}$ for visualization purposes, so as to greatly reduce the inherent variability of RFF simulations, all the while keeping the sampling error visible.

-Remark that all the known theoretical results about the convergence of the random Fourier features approximation with respect to the number of random projections, such as \citep{sriperumbudur2015optimal}, \citep{li2021towards} or \citep{yao2023error}, still apply to the kernels discussed in this paper.
+Obviously, all the known theoretical results about the convergence of the RFF approximation with respect to the number of spectral points, such as \citep{rahimi2007random}, \citep{sriperumbudur2015optimal}, \citep{li2021towards} or \citep{yao2023error}, still apply to the kernels discussed in this paper.
+This means that one can keep increasing $M$ further to make the sampling error invisible to the naked eye.
+In practice though, much smaller values of $M$ are likely to be sufficient, as the end goal of kernel approximations in machine learning is not to get a highly precise approximation of the kernel function in the whole domain, but to obtain stable classification or regression predictions, for a given dataset, from the kernel machine under consideration.